MichaelAJMitchell/Ecnetica/caoimhe_writeup.md

 - how to generate the related topics vectors- how weights are done, at what level is a subtopic to negligible to include

-- second etc topics for link
+- second, third etc topics for link??

-- how exactly is difficulty done
+- how exactly is difficulty done: how are you updating the difficulty breakdown???

+-question breakdown into subquestions for if they get a question wrong

+-will there be an option for students to do more reviews than they are due to?

 - taking into account students covering stuff at school/ doing their own study- website data isn't accurate picture of their level even after diagnostics. confidence depending on how much they actually use the website??

-- how are you updating the difficulty breakdown???
+  -lots of weights to be determined

+  -if a topic is due for review/ has low mastery, do you let students move on to new topics that depend on that one? need to take into account that they may have since done it in school/ revised it themselves